aunterreiner/cs110-final-project/README.md

 Once the player inputs their name the game will switch to the game over screen.
 If the player's score was within the top 10 scores then it will be added to the leaderboard.
 The player then has the option to play again by clicking the restart button.
 * ![start_and_game](assets/prelimSketchs/StartAndGameScreen.jpg)
 The start screen for our game.
 The start button shown underneath the title will bring you to the game animation once clicked.
-Mid game screenshot.
+Mid-game screenshot.
 The enemies are animated and shoot at the player.
 The player can move left to right and shoot bullets at the enemies.
 The score increases as they destroy enemies and once all of the enemies have been destroyed, a new level starts.
-    * For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components
 * ![final_end](assets/finalGUI/finalEnd.png)
 * ![final_game](assets/finalGUI/finalGame.png)
 * ![final_name](assets/finalGUI/finalName.png)